Huawei to launch FreeBuds 4i with long battery for Rs 8K-9K in India

-New Delhi, Oct 11 (IANS) Huawei is set to bring an affordable true-wireless stereo (TWS) earbuds FreeBuds 4i in India this Diwali in the price range of Rs 8,000-Rs 9,000.
+New Delhi: Huawei is set to bring an affordable true-wireless stereo (TWS) earbuds FreeBuds 4i in India this Diwali in the price range of Rs 8,000-Rs 9,000.

 The earbuds will offer a powerful battery that can last for up to 10 hours on a single charge, industry sources told IANS on Monday.